Whether you decide to house your Cocker Spaniel puppy in a kennel or in your home, one thing that will be required is the matter of housetraining.

 Before we begin – forget all of the old wives tales of ‘rubbing the puppy’s nose in any mess that he makes’…smacking, punishment, yelling, applying ‘things’ to the puppy when he has an accident etc etc.

-Anyone that advises you to do this is an idiot ( even if they claim to be a dog trainer ), and you should avoid them like the Corona virus.
+Anyone that advises you to do this is an idiot ( even if they claim to be a dog trainer ), and you should avoid them like the plague.

 Think about it – what will a puppy learn if you shove excrement up his nose after he has had an accident?